markjeschke/Ratings/README.md

 For the ApiManager to work from the ViewController of your choice, you must include the following:

-1. Add a trackId variable and include your app's trackId number, such as: "589674071".
+1. Add a `trackId` string variable and include your app's track ID number, such as: "589674071".
 This is *mandatory* so that the iTunes Search API can look up and return the desired JSON results. `var trackId:String = "589674071"`
 2. `NSNotificationCenter.defaultCenter().addObserver(self, selector: #selector(dataReceived), name: "refreshContent", object: nil)` within the viewDidLoad method.
 2. `requestData(trackId:String)` method to initiate the JSON request, such as: `ApiManager.sharedInstance.getApiRequest(trackId)`
 2. `requestData(trackId)` from within the `viewDidLoad` method.
 3. `dataReceived()` method which gets triggered via the `refreshContent` NSNotification.
 4. `parseResultsData()` method which inserts the JSON results into their appropriate variable strings, i.e., `trackName`, `averageUserRatingForCurrentVersion`, etc.
-### Track ID – required

-### How to Find Your App's `trackId` Number
+### How to Find Your App's Track ID Number

-Here are a few ways:
+In iTunes Connect, the track ID is the same as the Apple ID.
+Here are a few ways to find it:

 1. Log into your iTunes Connect develope account at [https://itunesconnect.apple.com](https://itunesconnect.apple.com).
 Click on your app within "My Apps," and find the Apple ID number within "App Information."
 2. Do a web search for your app's name, such as "drumkick itunes."
 Within the page results, click on the iTunes link that showcases your app, then copy the number that follows `id` in the iTunes URL, such as [https://itunes.apple.com/us/app/drumkick/id589674071?mt=8](https://itunes.apple.com/us/app/drumkick/id589674071?mt=8).
 From the URL, I'm grabbing **589674071** after the **id**.